YuuSUN/FrontEndLearningNotesDaily/README.md

 - Examples of **semantic** elements: ``` <form>``` ,``` <table>``` and ``` <article>``` - Clearly defines its content.

 #### What is HTML5
-- HTML 5 is the newest standard of html, it has more abundant semantics, graphics and multimedia contents.
+- HTML5 is the newest standard of html, it has more abundant semantics, graphics and multimedia contents.

 #### What is doctype
 - ```<!DOCTYPE>``` declaration help the browser show the web correctly.